Previous Page Next Page

 In addition, PAL staff must:

-• track the number of tuition fee exemptions issued each year for eligible youth; and
+• Track the number of tuition fee exemptions issued each year for eligible youth.

-• enter information into IMPACT in the PAL stage under PAL Services when a signed college tuition and fee exemption letter is issued to eligible youth.
+• Enter information into IMPACT in the PAL stage under PAL Services when a signed college tuition and fee exemption letter is issued to eligible youth or young adults.

 10311.2 Adoption Assistance Eligibility Specialist Responsibilities for College Tuition and Fee Exemption

-Adoption assistance eligibility specialists must research and determine whether the college tuition and fee exemption letter can be issued to youth based on the following criteria:
+Adoption assistance eligibility specialists must research and determine whether the college tuition and fee exemption letter can be issued to youth or young adults based on the following criteria:

-• adopted before September 1, 2009 and has an adoption assistance agreement that provides for both a monthly payment and Medicaid benefits; or
+• Adopted before September 1, 2009, and has an adoption assistance agreement that provides for both a monthly payment and Medicaid benefits.

-The regional director or program administrator must sign the tuition letters.
-Designated staff must issue the letter, file a copy and record in the youth’s file that they issued the letter.
+• File a copy and record in the youth’s file they issued the letter.

-For further information see Form 1810, College Tuition and Fee Waiver Letter.
+For further information, see Form 1810 The DFPS State College Tuition and Fee Waiver.

 10312 Temporary Housing Assistance Between Academic Terms